cowtowncoder/Jackformer/README.md

 To build locally, use Maven, then run as [Spring Boot](https://spring.io/projects/spring-boot) app:

-    mvn clean spring-boot:run
+    ./mvnw clean spring-boot:run

 and the default app will be available on localhost port 9090.

-Alternatively there is rudimentary `Dockerfile` to use after Maven build (`mvn clean package`) for something like:
+Alternatively there is rudimentary `Dockerfile` to use after Maven build (`./mvnw clean package`) for something like:

     docker build -t mydockerhubrepo/jackformer .